tatianegercina/FinTech/01-Lesson-Plans/05-APIs/2/LessonPlan.md

 Take some time to emphasize what it means to have this type of data provided by Plaid.
 Use FinTech use cases to help ground the discussion.

-* Imagine wanting to create some type of monitoring tool that flags transactions based on certain rules (e.g., time of day, amount, time since the last transaction).
-Banks provide some of this functionality with their mobile apps but rarely do they ever allow users to create custom rules.
+* Imagine wanting to create some type of monitoring tool that flags transactions based on specific rules (e.g., time of day, amount, time since the last transaction).
+Banks provide some of this functionality with their mobile apps, but rarely do they ever allow users to create custom rules.
 A developer could create an app that does just this, and he or she could use Plaid as their foundation.
 The sandbox data in Plaid could be used to begin development and testing.
 Furthermore, once the app is ready for production, Plaid can be the mechanism that consumers use to connect their accounts.

 * Imagine wanting to create a digital dashboard for personal spending.
 Plaid is what can make this happen, providing the outlet for connecting to personal accounts, as well as a means to consolidate and extract data for aggregation.
 This means that as developers, we can provide our consumers with the look, feel, and functionality that we want: a digital financial dashboard for the people, by the people.